FMTools/sxfm-ecore/README.md

 * **Maven-based build**: In contrast to the original plugins, this project is build using [Maven](http://maven.apache.org/) and [Eclipse Tycho](https://eclipse.org/tycho/).
 * **Includes a Feature and an Update Site**: It generates an update site that can be used to install the plugins using the "Help > Install New Software" and "Help > Eclipse Marketplace" options.

+### TODO

+Right now, the plugin dependencies are managed by Tycho.
+The mechanism works well to compile the plugins in Eclipse but does not work to use the libraries in non-Eclipse environments (such as the web).
+Maven outside Eclipse cannot detect and download that dependencies.
+That is the reason to include manually the Eclipse dependencies in the above example.
+We are planning to use the Apache Felix plugins to manage the dependencies in a way that works both in Eclipse and in Maven.